tomrobak/short-url/README.md

 - Edit, delete, or deactivate URLs as needed
 - View click statistics by clicking on "Stats" for each URL

+### Bulk Actions for Posts

+- Select multiple posts in the WordPress post list
+- Choose "Generate Shortlinks" from the Bulk Actions dropdown
+- Click "Apply" to generate short URLs for all selected posts
+- Works with any post type that has shortlinks enabled in the settings

 ### Embedding Short URLs in Content

 - Use the Short URL block in the Gutenberg editor